Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - `literalKind` oneof.
 This field is REQUIRED and exactly one of the following fields MUST be set:
     - `simple` (2) – empty message of type `RdfLiteralSimple` indicating that the literal is a simple literal (has datatype IRI equal to `http://www.w3.org/2001/XMLSchema#string`).
     - `langtag` (3) – UTF-8 language tag, indicating that the literal is a language-tagged string (has datatype IRI equal to `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`).
 The language tag SHOULD be a valid [BCP 47](https://tools.ietf.org/html/bcp47) language tag.
-    - `datatype` (4) – 1-based index of the datatype in the [datatype lookup](#prefix-name-and-datatype-lookups), indicating that the literal is a typed literal.
+    - `datatype` (4) – 1-based index of the datatype in the [datatype lookup](#prefix-name-and-datatype-lookup-entries), indicating that the literal is a typed literal.
 The value of this field MUST be greater than 0 and it MUST correspond to a valid entry in the datatype lookup.

 #### Quoted triples (RDF-star)

 RDF-star quoted triples are represented using the `RdfTriple` message ([reference](reference.md#rdftriple)).
 Quoted triples are encoded in the same manner as triple statements, with the only difference being that [repeated terms](#repeated-terms) (`RdfRepeat`) MUST NOT be used in quoted triples.
 The consumer SHOULD throw an error if a repeated term is encountered in a quoted triple.

 Quoted triples may be nested up to arbitrary depth.
 The consumer SHOULD throw an error if the depth of the nesting exceeds the capabilities of the implementation.

-#### Repeated terms

-Repeated terms indicate that a term in a given position (subject, predicate, object, or graph node in quads) is the same as the term in the same position in the previous row.
-The repeated terms are encoded using the `RdfRepeat` message ([reference](reference.md#rdfrepeat)).
-The message does not have any fields.

-- Repeated terms MUST NOT occur in quoted triples.
-- Repeated terms MUST NOT occur in the first statement row of the stream.
-- Repeated terms MAY occur in the first statement row of a stream frame.
-In this case, the repeated terms MUST be interpreted as repeated from the previous stream frame.
-- A repeated term in a given position MAY occur after a repeated term.
-The consumer MUST interpret all consecutive appearances of the repeated term as the same term.

-??? example "Example (click to expand)"

-    In the example the wrapping `RdfStreamRow`s were omitted for brevity:

-    ```protobuf
-    # First row
-    RdfTriple {
-        s: RdfTerm {
-            iri: RdfIri {
-                prefix_id: 1
-                name_id: 1
-            }
-        }
-        p: RdfTerm {
-            iri: RdfIri {
-                prefix_id: 1
-                name_id: 2
-            }
-        }
-        o: RdfTerm {
-            bnode: "b1"
-        }
-    }

-    # Second row – repeating the subject and predicate
-    RdfTriple {
-        s: RdfRepeat {} # RdfTerm(iri: RdfIri(1, 1))
-        p: RdfRepeat {} # RdfTerm(iri: RdfIri(1, 2))
-        o: RdfTerm {
-            bnode: "b2"
-        }
-    }

-    # Third row – repeating the subject and object
-    RdfTriple {
-        s: RdfRepeat {} # RdfTerm(iri: RdfIri(1, 1))
-        p: RdfTerm {
-            iri: RdfIri {
-                prefix_id: 2
-                name_id: 3
-            }
-        }
-        o: RdfRepeat {} # RdfTerm(bnode = "b2")
-    }
-    ```

-!!! note

-    Repeated terms can be simply implemented with four variables (s, p, o, g) holding the last non-repeated value of a term in that position.
-This O(1) solution is what the Scala implementation uses.

-!!! note

-    Although repeated terms can stretch across stream frame boundaries (i.e., refer to values last seen in the previous stream frame), you don't have to use this feature.
-If your use case requires the stream frames to be more independent of each other (see: [stream frame ordering](#ordering)), you can just reset the repeated terms at the start of each stream frame.

 ### RDF graph nodes